esnitkin914/Comparative_Genomics/day1_morning/README.md

 > ***2) the types of bases that a nucleotide sequence represents (A,T,G,C,N)***

-To determine the total length of our genome assemblies, we will use grep to match only those lines that doesn't start with ">" (remember grep -v option is used to ignore lines) and doesn't contain character "N".
+To determine the total length of our genome assemblies, we will use grep to match only those lines that doesn't start with ">" (remember grep -v option is used to ignore lines).
 Then use wc command (stands for word count) to count the characters.
 We can use unix pipe "|" to pass the output of one command to another for further processing.
 Lets start by counting the number of bases in Acinetobacter_baumannii.fna file

 <details>
   <summary>Solution</summary>